Qualitative Behavior of a Metabolic Pathway with Hybrid Feedback: Introduction

 For this purpose, we introduce a model that represents local regulation in a metabolic pathway and study its dynamical behavior.
 The model is based on the end-product control structure introduced in \cite{goelzer2008reconstruction} (see also \cite{goelzer2014towards}).
 In this class of local regulation, the metabolite effector is the end product of the pathway and enzyme synthesis of the pathway is induced when the concentration of the effector decreases.
 In a first stage, we consider that enzyme concentrations remain constant with the purpose of using a slow-fast system approach.

-Indeed, the experiments indicate that quasi-steady state exist at the scale of a cell population.
+Indeed, the experiments indicate that quasi-steady state exist{s} at the scale of a cell population.
 However, to assess the stability of metabolic systems is challenging due to the large scale of models and their non-linear dynamics.
 Even if it is classic in the engineering context to consider that stability is an expected or even necessary property, other behaviors of the system may also be acceptable from the standpoint of the functioning of a dynamic system, as for example the fact that the system oscillates about an average value.
 Besides, multistability and oscillatory dynamics can emerge in metabolic pathways under gene regulation \cite{el2005stochastic, fung2005synthetic, wang2010conditions, oyarzun2012multistability, chaves2019dynamics}.

 In the context of cells, where the stochasticity is very large, fluctuations due to these oscillations would not necessarily be a problem.
 In this paper, we thus take the counterpart of the classic approach by considering that the negative feedback is high.
-We will obtain by considering a limit case, i.e. by assuming that the feedback is an ON/OFF type mechanism, conditions ensuring the existence of an oscillatory regime.
+We will obtain {conditions ensuring the existence of an oscillatory regime} by considering a limit case, i.e. by assuming that the feedback is an ON/OFF type mechanism.

 In \Cref{sec_model}, we describe the model of local regulation.
 In order to represent the stiffness of allosteric regulation, we consider a deterministic model of a linear metabolic pathway with an input-feedback that switches between two modes (ON and OFF) according to the concentration of the metabolite effector.
 The fluxes among the metabolites are generalized so that kinetics can be nonlinear, only respecting some monotonicity conditions.